Desert Rhino Camp Highlights

 Safari Activities

-Dedicated guides will provide you with an informative and exciting experience.
-The concession's freshwater springs support healthy populations of the famous desert-adapted black rhino, desert-adapted elephant, Hartmann's mountain zebra, giraffe, gemsbok, springbok, kudu and predators such as lion, cheetah, leopard, brown and spotted hyaena.
+In addition, the concession's freshwater springs support healthy populations of black rhino, desert elephant, Hartmann's mountain zebra, giraffe, gemsbok, springbok, kudu and if very, very lucky, lion, cheetah, leopard, brown and spotted hyaena.

-Birdlife is prolific and diverse with most of Namibia's endemics present.
+The birdlife in the desert is both abundant and varied, with most of Namibia's endemic species present.

 Family Friendly